imshaheer/University-Admission-Form/README.md

 Acknowledgment:

-This project was developed as a part of the first semester curriculum.
-Special thanks to the professor guidance and support.
+This project was developed as a part of the fifth semester curriculum.
+Special thanks to the Professor for guidance and support.

 Contributions and feedback are welcome!
 If you have any suggestions or improvements, feel free to submit a pull request or open an issue on the GitHub repository.